paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-041-special-appointments-assignments-details-and-duties.md

   (E) An individual who has been designated by the President, and who has received the advice and consent of the Senate, to serve as Secretary of Defense, but who has not yet been appointed as Secretary of Defense.

-(3) **Limitation on delegation.—** — The authority of the Secretary of Defense to authorize the provision of physical protection and personal security under this subsection may be delegated only to the Deputy Secretary of Defense.
+(3) **Limitation on delegation.—** — The authority of the Secretary of Defense to authorize the provision of physical protection and personal security under this subsection may be delegated only to the Deputy Secretary of Defense or the Under Secretary of Defense for Intelligence and Security.

+(4) **Temporary protection.—** — The Secretary of Defense may temporarily provide physical protection and personal security under this subsection to an individual—

+  (A) pending the determination of the Secretary under paragraph (4) regarding such individual; and

+  (B) for a period not to exceed 30 days.

-(4) **Requirement for written determination.—** — A determination of the Secretary of Defense to provide physical protection and personal security under this subsection shall be in writing, shall be based on a threat assessment by an appropriate law enforcement, security, or intelligence organization, and shall include the name and title of the officer, employee, or other individual affected, the reason for such determination, the duration of the authorized protection and security for such officer, employee, or individual, and the nature of the arrangements for the protection and security.
+**(d) Requirement for Written Determination.—** A determination of the Secretary of Defense whether to provide physical protection and personal security under subsection (b) or (c), or reimbursement under subsection (h), shall be in writing, shall be based on a threat assessment by an appropriate law enforcement, security, or intelligence organization, and shall include the name and title of the officer, employee, or other individual affected, the reason for such determination, the duration of any authorized protection and security for such officer, employee, or individual, and the nature of any arrangements for such protection and security.

-(5) **Duration of protection.—** — The Secretary of Defense shall require periodic reviews, not less than once every six months, of the duration of protection provided to individuals under this subsection.
+**(e) Duration of Protection.—** The Secretary of Defense shall require periodic reviews, not less than once every six months, of the duration of protection provided to individuals under subsection (b) or (c).

-(6) **Submission to congress.—**
+**(f) Submissions to Congress.—**

+(1) **In general.—** — Except as provided in paragraph (4), the Secretary of Defense shall submit to the congressional defense committee determinations made pursuant to this section as follows:

+  (A) An initial determination made under subsection (d), not later than 15 days after the date on which the determination is made, including the justification for such determination and a current threat assessment by an appropriate law enforcement, security, or intelligence organization.

-  (A) *In general.—* — Except as provided in subparagraph (D), the Secretary of Defense shall submit to the congressional defense committees each determination made under paragraph (4) to provide protection and security to an individual, together with the justification for such determination, not later than 15 days after the date on which the determination is made.
+  (B) A determination to deny the renewal of physical protection and security under subsection (b) or (c), or reimbursement under subsection (j), not later than 15 days after the date on which the determination is made, including—

+    (i) the justification for such determination;

+    (ii) a current threat assessment by an appropriate law enforcement, security, or intelligence organization; and

+    (iii) a certification that threats to the individual arising from duties performed while employed by the Department of Defense can be sufficiently mitigated without physical protection and security or reimbursement.

+  (C) A determination to terminate physical protection and security under subsection (b) or (c), or reimbursement under subsection (j), during a previously authorized period of protection, not later than 48 hours after the date on which the determination is made, including—

+    (i) the justification for such determination;

+    (ii) a current threat assessment by an appropriate law enforcement, security, or intelligence organization; and

+    (iii) a certification that threats to the individual arising from duties performed while employed by the Department of Defense can be sufficiently mitigated without protection and security or reimbursement.

+  (D) A determination to deny a request for reimbursement of an individual described in subsection (b), not later than 15 days after the date on which the determination is made, including—

+    (i) the justification for such determination;

+    (ii) a current threat assessment by an appropriate law enforcement, security, or intelligence organization; and

+    (iii) a certification that threats to the individual arising from duties performed while employed by the Department of Defense can be sufficiently mitigated without reimbursement.

-  (B) *Form of report.—* — A report submitted under subparagraph (A) may be made in classified form.
+(2) **Form of report.—** — A report submitted under paragraph (1) may be made in classified form.

-  (C) *Regulations and guidelines.—* — The Secretary of Defense shall submit to the congressional defense committees the regulations and guidelines prescribed pursuant to paragraph (1) not less than 20 days before the date on which such regulations take effect.
+(3) **Regulations and guidelines.—** — The Secretary of Defense shall submit to the congressional defense committees the regulations and guidelines prescribed pursuant to subsections (b) and (c)(1), and a description of any changes to such guidelines, not less than 20 days before the date on which such regulations take effect.

-  (D) *Exceptions.—* — Subparagraph (A) does not apply to determinations made with respect to the following individuals:
+(4) **Exceptions.—** — Paragraph (1) does not apply to determinations made with respect to the following individuals:

-    (i) An individual described in paragraph (2)(C) who is otherwise sponsored by the Secretary of Defense, the Deputy Secretary of Defense, the Chairman of the Joint Chiefs of Staff, or the Vice Chairman of the Joint Chiefs of Staff.
+  (A) An individual described in subsection (c)(2)(C) who is otherwise sponsored by the Secretary of Defense, the Deputy Secretary of Defense, the Chairman of the Joint Chiefs of Staff, or the Vice Chairman of the Joint Chiefs of Staff.

-    (ii) An individual described in paragraph (2)(E).
+  (B) An individual described in subsection (c)(2)(E).

+**(g) Notification to Certain Protected Personnel.—** The Secretary of Defense shall provide written notification to any individual receiving physical protection and personal security under subsection (a) or (b), or reimbursement under subsection (j), at least 90 days prior to terminating or denying the renewal of protection and security protection or reimbursement, as the case may be, for such individual.

-**(c) Definitions.—** In this section, the terms “qualified members of the armed forces” and “qualified civilian employees of the Department of Defense” refer collectively to members or employees who are assigned to investigative, law enforcement, or security duties of any of the following:
+**(h) Definitions.—** In this section, the terms “qualified members of the armed forces” and “qualified civilian employees of the Department of Defense” refer collectively to members or employees who are assigned to investigative, law enforcement, or security duties of any of the following:

 (1) The Army Criminal Investigation Command.